-- 1 From the Apple menu, select Control Panels and then Users and Groups.
-The Users and Groups Control Panel appears. - 2 Select the User profile you want to edit. - 3 Click the Open button.
-The user properties dialog appears with Identity options frontmost. - 4 Edit the information as necessary. - Close the window.The user profile is changed to reflect the changes you have made.
+- 1 Open the IntragyAccess configuration window (as described in "Opening the IntragyAccess Configuration window" on page 4-1). - 2 From the left side of the window, choose FTP Sever Users.
+The Users dialog appears. - 3 From the User area, select the user profile you want to edit. - 4 Edit the information as necessary. - 5 Click OK.

+The user profile is changed to reflect the changes you have made.